pavans20/Eyetracker-Driver-Gaze-Dataset/README.md

 # Driver Gaze Data Collection and Annotation
 The driver gaze data collection experiment was conducted in the Transportation Engineering Lab of the Department of Civil Engineering at IIT Kanpur.
 A benchmark driver gaze dataset was created using eyetracker, the details of which are given below.
-Also the link of face came video and rear cam video which are available on YouTube is given below.//
+Also the link of sample face came video and rear cam video which are available on YouTube is given here.//
 Face cam video: https://youtu.be/YmB2PpPveDo
 Rear cam video: https://youtu.be/6cSBbzvAG3g